 I recently made a decision.
 I only want to date Asian men.
-I’m Australian born and a pretty typical blonde hair, blue eyed kind of girl with one minor difference… while my friends were idolising Leonardo DiCaprio and Justin Timerlake in 1995, I had posters of Keanu Reeves on my wall.
+I’m Australian born and a typical blonde hair, blue eyed Caucasian kind of girl with one minor difference… while my friends were idolising Leonardo DiCaprio and Justin Timerlake in 1995, I had posters of Keanu Reeves on my wall.
 I just always preferred Asian guys.

 It’s not that I have never dated a non Asian guy, it’s just that I now have decided instead of Asian men being my preference, they will now be a requirement.